freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Make sure you are in your `sql_reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

+## 405. Git Diff

+### 405.1

+Changes not staged.
+Check the `diff` quick so you can make sure your changes look good.

+#### HINTS

+- Use the "git diff" command in your repo
+- Type `git diff` into the terminal and press enter
+- Make sure you are in your `sql_reference` repo folder
+- Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

 ## 410. Add CREATE TABLE

 ### 410.1